mxagar/customer_churn_production/README.md

 - Dataset loading
 - Exploratory Data Analysis (EDA) and Data Cleaning
 - Feature Engineering (FE)
-- Training: Random Forest and Logistic Regression models are fit and the models are persisted as pickles.
+- Training: Logistic Regression, Support Vector Machine and Random Forest models are fit and persisted as pickles.
 - Generation of classification report plots.

 The code from [`churn_notebook.ipynb`](churn_notebook.ipynb) has been transformed to create the package [`customer_churn`](customer_churn), which contains two files: